yostane/lectures/docs/blog/posts/web-ai.md

   - yostane
 ---

-# No server needed: running AI in the browser
+# The present and future of AI in the browser

 Running AI models is often associated with heavy server-side computations but it is not true anymore.